 - Select Add new bank account.

-- Enter the Routing Number and Account Number of the bank account you want to change to.
-Tip: You can also log in to your bank directly to save time and data entry.
+- Enter the routing number and account number of the bank account you want to change to.

-- Review the bank account info and is selected, then select Submit.
+- Review the bank account info and make sure it’s selected before completing your request.

 QuickBooks will start depositing customer payments from online invoices and other sources into the new account.